 Control head for decentralised automation of ELEMENT process valves

-- Coloured illuminated status display
+- Colour illuminated status display

-- Fieldbus interface AS interface, IO-Link or Bürkert system bus (büS)
+- Fieldbus interface AS-Interface, IO-Link or Bürkert system bus (büS)

 - With ATEX II cat.
 3G/D / IECEx approval